dev-marceloborba/WorkOrderApiDemo_dotnet/README.md

-This project sample is a demo based on a system that I was worked on in the past 4 years.
+This project sample of a work service order management.

 It's an ASP.NET 7 Web-API with the following resources/patterns: